-As part of the Group's continuing compliance with and adherence to environmental laws, GSMI, DBI and EPSBPI spent P8.6 million and P5.6 million in 2019 and 2018, respectively, in order to implement various projects and activities that reduce emissions by performing boiler maintenance and reconfiguration of smokestacks, lower suspended solids of effluent by modifying their wastewater facilities, and decrease solid wastes by improving their garbage collection and material recovery facility, which benefited both the operations of the said companies and the well-being of the environment and community.
+As part of the Group's continuing compliance with and adherence to environmental laws, GSMI, DBI and EPSBPI have spent P19.1 million and P8.6 million in 2020 and 2019, respectively, in order to implement various projects and activities that reduce emissions by performing boiler and generator maintenance and cleaning of smokestacks, improve the wastewater quality and comply with the General Effluent Standards by rehabilitating their wastewater facilities and acquisition of in-house testing equipment, and manage solid wastes by improving their composting, garbage collection and material recovery facility, which benefited both the operations of the said companies and the well-being of the environment and community.

 The domestic companies within the Group also implemented programs that support SMC's commitment to reduce water consumption to 50% by year 2025.
 In line with the conglomerate's goal to integrate sustainability into its business strategy, GSMI is currently putting in place water reduction projects and programs and is consistently educating its employees on water stewardship.
-Water reduction projects amounting to P0.7 million and P5.8 million in 2019 and 2018, respectively, which include equipment installation and process modifications were implemented across GSMI, EPSBPI and DBI plants since 2017.
-Recycling and recovery in water intensive processes during bottling and distilling operations, water treatment and cleaning and sanitation were the top priority of GSMI and DBI in 2019.
+The water reduction projects amounted to P0.9 million and P0.7 million in 2020 and 2019, respectively, which include equipment installation and process modifications, were implemented across GSMI, EPSBPI and DBI plants since 2017.
+Recycling and recovery in water intensive processes during bottling and distilling operations, water treatment and cleaning and sanitation were the top priority of GSMI and DBI in 2020.
+These efforts have resulted to 32.59% reduction in the scarce non-product water usage in the manufacturing plants.